 • Galacto-Oligosaccharides (GOS): Baked Beans, kidney beans, lentils, chickpeas, legumes

 Excess Fructose: Apples, mangoes, pear, honey, watermelon, high fructose corn syrup

 Polyols: Avocados, cherries, pears, nectarines, prunes, plums, mushrooms, cauliflower

-If you would like to receive a more comprehensive FODMAP food list, download our FREE resource below:
+If you would like our 5 Day Gut Reboot Challenge, download our FREE resource below: